runtao0/runtao0.github.io/README.md

-#**Smell Examiner/Blaster**
+#**Mellow Meadow**

 **Background**
-Smell blaster is a 3D interactive environment/ arcade shooter game.
-The main setting is in a flower meadow with various types flowers (for just a line of plotted flowers if it take too much time) that sway in the wind.
-The player floats through this meadow and can examine the flowers, and can shrink down to examine the scent molecules.
-At this size, the user floats through space and is bombarded with floating scent molecules that they can examine or shoot at and neutralize the smell of.
+Mellow Meadow is a 3D interactive environment.
+The main setting is in an (infinite?) flower meadow with various types flowers (for just a line of plotted flowers if it take too much time) that sway in the wind.
+The player floats through this meadow and can examine the flowers.
-They all have different colors that are associated with what they smell like (-)-cis-rose oxide and beta caryophyllene for roses, and alpha-ionone and beta-dihydroionone for violets.
 Everything will be rendered with the WebGL library on Canvas and HTML5, maybe also using some blender models.
 Inspired by the game in Magic School Bus episode 48, "Magic School Bus Makes a Stink".

 **Functionality/MVP's**
 - [ ] 3D models of smell molecules and flowers with display pages
 - [ ] Camera is controlled by keypresses
-- [ ] 3d molecules randomly generated and have floating physics
+- [ ] Zoom is available
-- [ ] Can shoot and destroy scent molecules with a laser apparatus
+- [ ] ~Realistic~ animations

 ind addition, the game with include:
 - [ ] An intro sequence that will explain what is going on